lucasfernandopinto/api-vollmed-spring/README.md

-## 💻 Sobre o projeto
+## 💻 About the project

-Voll.med é uma clínica médica fictícia que precisa de um aplicativo para gestão de consultas.
-O aplicativo deve possuir funcionalidades que permitam o cadastro de médicos e de pacientes, e também o agendamento e cancelamento de consultas.

-Enquanto um time de desenvolvimento será responsável pelo aplicativo mobile, o nosso será responsável pelo desenvolvimento da API Rest desse projeto.
+Voll.med is a fictional medical clinic in need of an appointment management application.
+The application should have functionalities that allow the registration of doctors and patients, as well as the scheduling and cancellation of appointments.

+While a development team will be responsible for the mobile application, ours will be responsible for developing the REST API for this project.

 ---

 ## ⚙️ Funcionalidades

-- [x] CRUD de médicos;
+- [x] Doctors' CRUD;
-- [x] CRUD de pacientes;
+- [x] Patients' CRUD;
+- [ ] Appointment Scheduling (coming soon);
-- [ ] Agendamento de consultas(em breve);
+- [ ] Appointment Cancellation (coming soon);
-- [ ] Cancelamento de consultas(em breve);
+- [ ]
 ---

 ## 🎨 Layout

-O layout da aplicação mobile está disponível neste link: <a href="https://www.figma.com/file/N4CgpJqsg7gjbKuDmra3EV/Voll.med">Figma</a>
+The layout of the mobile application is available at this link: <a href="https://www.figma.com/file/N4CgpJqsg7gjbKuDmra3EV/Voll.med">Figma</a>

 ---

-## 📄 Documentação
+## 📄 Documentation

-A documentação das funcionalidades da aplicação pode ser acessada neste link: <a href="https://trello.com/b/O0lGCsKb/api-voll-med">Trello</a>
+The documentation for the application functionalities can be accessed at this link: <a href="https://trello.com/b/O0lGCsKb/api-voll-med">Trello</a>

 ---

-## 🛠 Tecnologias
+## 🛠 Technologies

-As seguintes tecnologias foram utilizadas no desenvolvimento da API Rest do projeto:
+The following technologies were used in the development of the REST API for the project:

 - **[Java 17](https://www.oracle.com/java)**
 - **[Spring Boot 3](https://spring.io/projects/spring-boot)**